g-courses/jappy.docker/README.md

       WORKSPACE: /home/devuser/workspace
     ...
 ```
+>Note: If the host is a computer with arm architecture (for example, mac computers with Mx processor), the `platform` field must be changed to `linux/arm64`.

 Assuming the [_docker-compose.yml_](classroom/docker-compose.yml)  file is copied to a directory called `classroom`, a possible file structure to use with JAPPY is: